Yemen's healthcare system is on the brink of collapse. Only half of all health centres are functional including one named 22 May Hospital.

 The need is great, but UNICEF will never give up on children.
 Please stand with us and help save lives.

 Donate now to UNICEF’s Yemen Emergency Appeal and rush vital supplies to where they’re needed most.

 We cannot forget about children in Yemen

-After years of ongoing conflict, every day is a struggle to survive.
+The ongoing conflict makes every day a struggle to survive.